'Real ale' is cask conditioned beer, a peculiarly British speciality. It is Britain's craft.

-The Lake District is widely known for stunning natural beauty, its historic literary associations, and wonderful hospitality - it is also a wonderful place to visit for beer lovers, thanks to its outstanding collection of breweries and microbreweries which offer visitors to the region a real treat.
+As well as the Lake District being widely known for stunning natural beauty, its historic literary associations and wonderful hospitality, it is also a wonderful place for beer lovers to visit.

+The Lakes is home to an outstanding collection of breweries and microbreweries which offer visitors to the region a real treat.
 There is nothing better after a long walk than a nice pint of beer in a traditional pub, and the beers of the Lake District are certainly the perfect reward.
 In addition to breweries, there is also an impressive new distillery at Bassenthwaite - The Lakes Distillery - producing whisky, gin, and vodka and having a ‘Michelin Guide’ recommended restaurant.

 In the Lake District we have an impressive 36 breweries and this number keeps growing...
 There are far too many to list but here’s a few to whet your appetite!

-Barngates, Ambleside, Cumbria, LA22 0NG
+Location: Barngates, Ambleside, Cumbria, LA22 0NG

-Coppermines Road, Coniston, LA21 8HL
+Location: Coppermines Road, Coniston, LA21 8HL

 Location: Mill Yard, Staveley, Cumbria, LA8 9LR

 Location: Old Crown Barn, Back Green, Hesket Newmarket, CA7 8JG

 The owner of the Kendal Brewery clearly has a passion for ale.
 Today the brewery is part of a wine bar and visitors to the The Brewhouse Bar can watch beer being made through large glass windows that separate it from the bar.

 A small micro-brewery near Hawkshead specialising in traditional British ales using oak casks.
-First brewed Feb 2015.
-The beers have delightful names such as Beertrix Potter, Tiggy Pinkle, Grized Ale and the wonderful Puddled Duck.
+First brewed Feb 2015, the beers have delightful names such as Beertrix Potter, Tiggy Pinkle, Grized Ale and the wonderful Puddled Duck.

-The Old Auction Mart, Lightburn Road, Ulverston, LA12 0AU
+Location: The Old Auction Mart, Lightburn Road, Ulverston, LA12 0AU

 For those who would like to buy the finest bottled beers from The Lakes’ breweries, Hawkshead Post Office offers a selection of over 70 different brews from the region.

-Map of breweries:
+Map of Lake District breweries:

 Plan your Lake District brewery tour with our map below.